nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 After some time studying it, I noticed that some of the developers (even seniors) that I Know had the same lack of knowledge in this subject as I had.
-For this reason, I’m sharing this article with you.
+For this reason, I wrote this article as an attempt to fill this gap.

 ## Why is everyone talking about it?